rich335z/zECS/Installation-NonGit.md

 ### Installation instructions
+1. [Fork the repo](https://help.github.com/articles/fork-a-repo/) to your user account.

-1. Download the ZECS repository to your local workstation.
+1. Download the zECS repository to your local workstation.

-1. Allocate a JCL and source library on the mainframe.
-Both libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or LIBRARY.
+1. Allocate a source library on the mainframe for each folder in the repository.
+All libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.

-1. FTP the JCL in the JCL folder to the JCL library you have allocated.

-1. FTP the source code and definitions in the source folder to the source library you have allocated.
+1. FTP the contents of each project folder into the associated PDS/PDSE library you have allocated.

-1. Copy the ZECSZFC and ZECSZKC from the source library to a copybook library used by your own compile processes if you do not plan on using the DFHEITAL and DFHYITVL procs.

-1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source.
+1. *In the TXT source PDS/PDSE library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source to help match your installation standards.
 The file itself provides a brief description of each configuration item.
 Comments are denoted by leading asterisk in the first word.
-The first word is the configuration item and the second word is its value.
+The first word in non-comment lines is the configuration item and the second word is its value.

     1. **@auth@** is the value of the AUTHENTICATE parameter for the https TCPIPService definition.
 The values can be NO, ASSERTED, AUTOMATIC, AUTOREGISTER, BASIC, CERTIFICATE.